emdelponte/sadbank/README.md

-# paper-SAD
+# SADBank
-Datasets and codes of the meta-analysis of the gains in precision of visual severity estimates aided by standard area disease diagram sets
+Datasets and codes for visual exploration in both tabular and graphical format.
+This is a supplemental of a manuscript reporting a systematic review of Standard Area Diagrams (SAD) for aiding visual assessments of plant disease severity followed by a meta-analysis of the gains in precision of the estimates when using the tool.
+The data is cvs format and bib format for the references.
+The html pages are accessible via GitHub pages.